RF Receiver: Noise Figure, IIP3 & Yield Analysis

 Reading the Cascade Table

-After clicking Run Analysis, the cascade table shows cumulative metrics at each stage:
+After clicking Run Analysis, the cascade table shows cumulative metrics at each stage.
+This is where you see how the system performance evolves as the signal propagates through:

 | After Stage | Cum.
 NF | Cum.
 Gain | Cum.
 IIP3 (in) |